 Later he became established as a starter and in subsequent competitions he helped America win two more golds and a silver.

-At 6’ 0” (183 cm) Dustin is smaller than many team mates, although as a Libero he plays only in the back row and many Liberos are shorter than him.
-His skills lie in ball control, digging and passing.
+At 6’ 0” (183 cm) Dustin is smaller than many team-mates, although as a Libero he plays only in the back row.
+Many Liberos are shorter than Dustin in; his skills lie in ball control, digging and passing.

 Guided to veganism by another athlete

 It was a chance encounter that made a rapid change for Dustin.
-He bought a book for a long flight and noticed Rich Roll’s ‘Finding Ultra’ and without much investigation, bought it as well.
-"I didn't think too much about it but figured it was a motivational book and thought it would be a great read.
-Fast forward to the plane and my 14 hour trip overseas, I couldn't stick with a book until I picked up 'Finding Ultra.'
-Once I opened it, I couldn't put it down, I read it with all my heart and a fever I've never had for anything having to do with a book.”
+He bought a book for a long flight in 2012 and noticed Rich Roll’s ‘Finding Ultra’.
+Without much investigation, Dustin bought it as well.
+“I didn’t think too much about it but figured it was a motivational book and thought it would be a great read.
+Fast forward to the plane and my 14 hour trip overseas, I couldn’t stick with a book until I picked up ‘Finding Ultra.’
+Once I opened it, I couldn’t put it down, I read it with all my heart and a fever I’ve never had for anything having to do with a book.”

 By the time the plane landed, Dustin was vegan.
 The change went well, he lost weight and started to add smoothies to his diet.
 “Bananas and kale are always a staple in my smoothies, four times a day I will have one and most times, I will find a way to cook some kale into my dinner.
 I also eat a lot of black beans.
 Luckily being in Brazil, brown rice and beans are everywhere, it’s been a nice surprise but even when I am doing the cooking, I like to have a light portion of both combined with tons of fresh veggies and fruit.”